rachanachetan/Tableau-Dashboards/Enchantments/README.md

-# Enchantments permit lottery prediction 2024
+# Enchantments Permit Lottery Prediction 2024

 ### Synopsis:
 The team was tasked to provide analytics consulting services for an adventure outfitting company in Seattle called Northwest Treks, who seeked to secure a 4 day backpacking permit into the Enchantments in 2022 to create a promotional video with their team in the pristine alpine lakes region.
-Based on historical data, this interactive story board gives NWT reccommendations on which zone, day and group size to choose in order to win the lottery!
+Based on historical data, this interactive story board gives NWT recommendations on which zone, day and group size to choose in order to win the lottery!

 ### The Challenge